-Zinc is one of the 16 essential minerals that we need every day.
+Do you know much about zinc?
+It is one of the 16 essential minerals that we need every day.
 It plays a vital role in every cell in our body.

-Zinc is involved in over 300 enzyme reactions in the body (1).
+Zinc is involved in over 300 enzyme reactions in the body.
 More than 85% of it is found in muscle and bone.

-Foods such as chicken, eggs, and meat improve zinc absorption because it binds to protein.
-As a result, it can absorb more easily in animal-based diets than those richer in plant proteins.
-The requirement for zinc is often 50% higher in vegetarians who have major protein staples of grains and legumes (3).
+Foods such as chicken, eggs, and meat improve zinc absorption because zinc binds to protein.
+As a result, it is absorbed more easily in animal-based diets than those richer in plant proteins.
+The requirement for zinc is often 50% higher in vegetarians who have major protein staples of grains and legumes.